sgmurphy/wordpress-plugins/import-users-from-csv-with-meta/readme.txt

 *	WooCommerce Subscriptions: to create subscriptions associated with users while they are being imported
 *	BuddyPress: to import custom BuddyPress avatars, fields, groups and roles
 *   Advanced Custom Fields: to import data to the fields you define there
-*	Paid Membership Pro: to import memberships
+*	Paid Membership Pro: to import memberships, included compatibility with PMPro version 3
 *	Indeed Ultimate Membership Pro: to import memberships
 *   Paid Member Subscriptions: to import memberships
 *	Allow Multiple Accounts: plugin will allow the same rules importing than this plugin